mfem/web/src/examples.md

 The example demonstrates the use of $H(div)$ finite element spaces with the grad-div and $H(div)$ vector finite element mass bilinear form, as well as the computation of discretization error when the exact solution is known.
+Bilinear form hybridization is also illustrated.

 _The example has a serial ([ex4.cpp](https://github.com/mfem/mfem/blob/master/examples/ex4.cpp))
 and a parallel ([ex4p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex4p.cpp)) version.